Ethiopias Abiy Replaces Army Chief As Tigray Casualties Mount - UrduPoint

 And this week Abiy accused the TPLF of attacking a military base, which the party denies, sparking the military intervention.

--Humanitarian worries- Abiy ordered airstrikes on military assets in the Tigrayan regional capital Mekele, while warning more would be on the way and urging civilians to avoid gatherings to limit "collateral damage."
-A UN advisory distributed Sunday morning reported an "ongoing air strike in Mekele" close to the airport, with an update specifying "there was only one strike heard and the related ripost [sic] from the ground."
+- Humanitarian worries - Abiy ordered airstrikes on military assets in the Tigrayan regional capital Mekele, while warning of more to come and urging civilians to avoid gatherings to limit "collateral damage".

+A UN advisory distributed Sunday morning reported an "ongoing air strike in Mekele" close to the airport, with an update specifying "there was only one strike heard and the related ripost (sic) from the ground."
 Berhanu said Sunday that federal forces had "fully destroyed the heavy weaponries of the traitorous clique", a reference to the Tigray People's Liberation Front (TPLF), the regional ruling party.

 Berhanu also said federal forces had "completely captured" four towns in western Tigray, where much of the fighting has reportedly been concentrated.